Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

 so that in $\Gtheory$-theory, we have $q_*((j_*)^{-1}(E))\simeq p_*(j_*(j_*)^{-1}(E))=p_*(E)$ for any $E\in \Gtheory_0(F)$.\\

 Our main goal in this section is to explain that the virtual structure sheaf $\virtualsheaf\in \Ktheory_0(t_0(F))$ of \cite[Section 2.3]{MR2040281} is given by $(j_*)^{-1}(\mathcal{O}_F)$.
 In order to explain this we will need some further preliminaries concerning perfect obstruction theories in the sense of \cite[Def.
-5.1]{Fatenchi-Behrend-intrinsic-normal-cone}.
+5.1]{MR1437495}.
 These were introduced as an ad-hoc way to keep track of derived enhancements of classical stacks.
 Let $Y$ be an underived stack and $\mathbb{L}_{Y}\in \Qcoh(Y)$ its cotangent complex.
 The data of an obstruction theory on $Y$ consists of a map of quasi-coherent sheaves $t:T\to \mathbb{L}_Y$ satisfying some conditions which we will allow ourselves to omit here.
 Informally, $T$ is to be understood as the cotangent complex of a derived enhancement of $Y$.
 It is said to be \emph{perfect} if $T$ is a perfect complex.
 Suppose now that there exists a derived stack $F$ whose truncation $t_0(F)$ is $Y$.
 This produces a natural associated obstruction theory on $Y$: let $\mathbb{L}_F\in \Qcoh(F)$ denote the cotangent complex of $F$.
 Then we have a natural map $T:=j^*(\mathbb{L}_F)\to \mathbb{L}_{t_0(F)}$.
 Following \cite[Cor.
-1.3]{2011-Schur-Toen-Vezzosi}, if $F$ is a quasi-smooth derived Deligne-Mumford stack then this map defines a $[-1,0]$-\emph{perfect obstruction theory}, meaning that $T$ is concentrated in degrees $-1$ and $0$.
-One can also ask if this assignment is essentially surjective.
-This is not true and we can identify the obstructions to produce a lifting \cite{timo-obstruction}.\\
+1.3]{2011-Schur-Toen-Vezzosi}, if $F$ is general geometric stack then this map defines an obstruction theory (this follows from Lurie's connectivity estimates) and if $F$ is in particular quasi-smooth then this is a $[-1,0]$-\emph{perfect obstruction theory}, meaning that $T$ is perfect and concentrated Tor-amplitude $-1$ and $0$.
+One can also ask if this assignment is essentially surjective: this is not true and we can identify the obstructions to produce a lifting \cite{timo-obstruction}.\\